evanscott1/startup/README.md

 ![A website design flow chart on a whiteboard](2024-08-29_PenelopeApplicationDesign.jpg)

-The system architecture supports tailored shopping recommendations for customers, all powered by AI and machine learning algorithms.
+The architecture creates a tailored shopping experience for customers, all powered by AI and machine learning algorithms.
 While this design and project will be focused on developing the core features of Penelope, there will be many opportunities to add and enhance the application in the future.

 ## Key Features